metareflection/synthesis-class/flyer.md

 ## What Will You Learn?

-- **Classic Methods**: Dive into the foundational techniques for program synthesis, such as Stochastic Search-Based Synthesis, which explores the program space using methods like Monte Carlo techniques; Symbolic Program Synthesis, relying on logical reasoning to generate compliant programs; Genetic Programming, utilizing evolutionary algorithms to evolve programs; and Inductive Program Synthesis, inferring programs from examples such as input-output pairs.
+- **Classic Methods**: Dive into the foundational techniques for program synthesis, such as:
+  - Stochastic Search-Based Synthesis, which explores the program space using methods like Monte Carlo techniques;
+  - Symbolic Program Synthesis, relying on logical reasoning to generate compliant programs;
+  - Genetic Programming, utilizing evolutionary algorithms to evolve programs;
+  - and Inductive Program Synthesis, inferring programs from examples such as input-output pairs.
 - **Neural Approaches**: Explore the integration of deep learning in synthesis, including Neural-Guided Program Synthesis, which leverages neural networks and deep learning techniques to guide the creation of programs.
 - **Multidisciplinary Insights**: Understand how ideas from Programming Languages (PL), Artificial Intelligence (AI), Human-Computer Interaction (HCI), algorithms, and more have influenced and shaped the field of program synthesis.